egandro/sbgck/doc/opencv-phases.md

 - get a picture of the (empty) map
 - create homography for later use to skip keypoint calculation
 - make this stateless and allow to repeat this any time
-- allow to use sub maps
+- reuse this part for sub maps

 ## Phase: Color calibration (for tokens/dice)